 Roger Mills – and UTS students Jordan Dorjee & Hugo Smart

-First ‘Sound Spectrum‘ festival Perth, students at Edith Cowan University, WA, and Sound and Music Design University of Technology, Sydney, performed a two state networked improvisation to an audience at the Velvet Lounge, Perth.
-Broadcasting through Internet streaming technologies Nicecast and Ustream, the two ensembles used the enveloping network latency as an acoustic tool to create two collaborative yet indeterminate soundscapes, across 4000 km.
+First ‘Sound Spectrum‘ festival Perth, students at Edith Cowan University, WA, and Sound and Music Design University of Technology, Sydney, performed a two-state networked improvisation to an audience at the Velvet Lounge, Perth.
+Broadcasting through Internet streaming technologies Nicecast and Ustream, the two ensembles used the enveloping network latency as an acoustic tool and improvisatory aesthetic to create two collaborative yet indeterminate soundscapes, across 4000 km.

 Aletheia student ensemble, (WAAPA, Edith Cowan University, WA) at Velvet Lounge, Perth.